-- A culminating activity will be used to provide a "final exam" mark in all English 9, 10R, 11R, Advanced Placement, and Senior Elective Courses. - The ELA (Common Core) Regents Examination is administered in Grade 11R or Grade 10 Honors as a stand-alone test.
+- A culminating activity will be used to provide a "final exam" mark in all Advanced Placement and Senior Elective Courses. - Four quarterly common assessments will be used to provide a "final exam" mark in ELA 9R, ELA 9H, and ELA - The ELA (Common Core) Regents Examination is administered in Grade 11R or Grade 10 Honors as a stand-alone test.
 Students completing Grade 11 who pass the course and the Regents exam are scheduled for 1 credit of English 12 half-year courses.
 Grade 12 students who need to pass the NYS Common Core Regents exam will take the NYS Common Core English Exam in January of their senior year.